estebangallego/mini_store/readme.md

 3. Have the appropriate factories.
 4. Use two models in Mongoose called Customer and Order

-add a new order customers(pull from database), quantity, items(pull from database), date
+orders page

+pull customers from database. done add a new orders to database (customer, product, qty, date) display orders in page search box